-Should you have concerns about the security of your home, or should you desire to enhance the security of your residence and surrounding buildings associated with your property, the Police Department encourages you to contact Officer Steve Harris and request what is referred to as a “Home Security Survey.”
-Officer Harris will set up an appointment with you to come to your home, examine your doors, windows, and other points of vulnerability and provide suggestions on how to “harden the target” or in other words, make it more difficult for an unwanted person to surreptitiously enter your house.
+Should you have concerns about the security of your home, or should you desire to enhance the security of your residence and surrounding buildings associated with your property, the Police Department encourages you request what is referred to as a “Home Security Survey.”
+An officer will set up an appointment with you to come to your home, examine your doors, windows, and other points of vulnerability and provide suggestions on how to “harden the target” or in other words, make it more difficult for an unwanted person to surreptitiously enter your house.

-You are under no obligation to implement the recommendations Officer Harris or another police officer suggests, but you will at a minimum have the information should you choose to act on it at a later time.
+You are under no obligation to implement the recommendations.
+However, you will at a minimum have the information should you choose to act on it at a later time.